-To celebrate the 50th anniversary of the Roethke Memorial Poetry Prize, we invite you to write a poem inspired by Saginaw’s native son and one of the most highly regarded poets of the twentieth century, Theodore Roethke (1908-1963), who remains the only Michigan writer to have won the Pulitzer Prize for Poetry.
+To celebrate the 50th anniversary of the Roethke Memorial Poetry Prize, we invited the writers in the area to create a poem inspired by Saginaw’s native son and one of the most highly regarded poets of the twentieth century, Theodore Roethke (1908-1963), who remains the only Michigan writer to have won the Pulitzer Prize for Poetry.

-This contest is open to all residents of the Great Lakes Bay region.
-Winners will be featured in SVSU publications and/or on the school's website.
-Three $100 cash prizes will awarded.
+This contest was open to all residents of the Great Lakes Bay region.
+Three $100 cash prizes were awarded.

-To submit, take one of the following quotes from Roethke’s poetry, and use it to inspire your own poem:
+Writers were asked to take one of the following quotes from Roethke’s poetry, and use it to inspire their own poem:

 • “I have learned not to fear infinity / The far field, the windy cliffs of forever / The dying of time in the white light of tomorrow.”